At a glance

 On hot days, I will sometimes put ice cubes into the water bowl to cool it down further.
 Or you can rinse out a balloon, half fill it with water and tie a knot in the top.
 Freeze overnight and then place on a baking tray for your cat to enjoy during the day.
 Don’t forget, if your cat has access to an outdoor cat enclosure, it is a good idea to provide a second water bowl out there for him to take a drink when he is playing, exploring etc. If you have multiple cats, it is a good idea to have several water dishes.

 A sturdy, pottery water dish is the best type of bowl for cats as it is difficult to knock over.
 These type of dishes keep the water cooler for longer, which is important in the warmer months.
 The water bowl should be wide enough so that the cat can comfortably drink without the sides touching his whiskers.

 - Some cats don’t like water that is sitting in a bowl.
 If you have a cat who seems to like drinking from a running tap, a solution that works for many is a cat water fountain.
 These are electronic devices in which the water re-circulates, oxygenating it and reducing standing time, which leads to stagnation.
 Some water fountains will also filter the water at the same time.
-There are a number of popular brands of water fountain on the market.
+There are several popular brands of water fountain on the market.